Strategies in Action

 In case you are wondering, yes, we pronounce NMBI as ‘Nimby’.
 It’s a good form of Nimbyism.
 We don’t want any more bad investments in our backyard.
 Doing the right thing climate-wise has to start somewhere.
 We don’t want OUR state/territory increasing climate risk for everyone by allowing new climate-damaging projects, such as new coal mines and gas wells, new coal/gas-fired power plants, and new pipelines or other infrastruture projects that support continued use of fossil fuels.
+Banning new fossil fuel extraction would be a surprisingly low-cost climate strategy.
+See Banning new fossil fuel extraction: what will it cost us?

 The NMBI concept